Metal Gear Solid: Rising Message Board older than one year ago

 Snake: Next-generation special forces?!

-Snake: They're building an army!
+Snake: they be building an army!

 Snake: Raiden!